DUYTRAN-642/Finance-Credit-cards-Transactions-Fraud-Machine-Learning-Python/README.md

 The F1 score is given as 0.91, which is the harmonic mean of precision and recall, confirming the metrics are consistent and indicates the model performs well on the positive class despite the imbalance

 ==> This model 's performance  is quite good overall, with a strong F1 score indicating robustness despite imbalance

+## 🔎 Final Conclusion & Recommendations

+👉🏻 Based on the insights and findings above, we could have conclusion to stakeholders fro decisiong-making

+   ✔️ The project successfully developed a machine learning model using RandomForest and demonstrated strong potential in identifying fraudulent transactions, capturing key patterns through the process of feature engineering, model training, and evaluation
+   ✔️ The project significantly provided an valuable tool for enhancing the detection system of credit card fraud, enable risk management team to handle large volumes of transactions in real-time.

+📌 Key Takeaways:

+  ✔️ Continue refining features, such as transaction history or user behavior, and explore domain-specific features to better capture fraud patterns
+  ✔️ Further fine-tune the RandomForest model by experimenting with hyperparameters.
+  ✔️ explore alternative models like XGBoost to assess if they offer better performance in fraud detection.

 # Reference sources